darh/pgxs-acl/README.md

 If a subject has at least one policy that allows the operation, it returns `TRUE`.
 If no matching policies are found, `NULL` is returned.

+### The idea behind returning `NULL`

+This allows you to detect situations where no policies match the operation and subjects and to decide how to handle that.
+Either by denying access, allowing it, or falling back to another access-control mechanism.

 ## On performance

 The extension is designed to be efficient, but function performance will depend on the number of policies and subjects involved.